Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: A Combinatorial Grammar

 To prove the statement it remains to show that exactly two different lists belong to the given symmetric quiver $Q$.
 Observe first, that $Q$ is of the form $Q=(L,L')$ where the end point of $L$ is glued together with the start point of $L'$ and vice versa, such that furthermore, $L' = \rev(L)$ is the reversed list of $L$.
 It may happen that $L$ is itself symmetric, i.e., $L = \rev(L)$.
 However, it is always possible to find a non-symmetric $X$ such that $Y := \rev(X) \neq X$ and $L=(X,Y,X,\dots,Y)$ and $L'=(\overline Y,\overline X,\overline Y,\dots, \overline X)$.
 That is, any symmetric quiver is of the following form:

 This proves that there exist exactly two different lists that correspond to a symmetric quiver $Q$, namely $L$ and $L'$. \end{proof}

-We now know the number of realizations of quivers as well as the number of symmetric quivers of type $\Atilde_{2r-1}$ with parameters $r,r$.
-Therefore, we can compute the number of quivers of type $\Atilde_{2r-1}$ with parameters $r,r$:
+We now know the number of \emph{realizations} of quivers as well as the number of \emph{symmetric} quivers of type $\Atilde_{2r-1}$ with parameters $r$ and $s=r$.
+Therefore, we can also compute the total number of quivers of type $\Atilde_{2r-1}$ with the same parameters: